socalledsound/nu-scripts/week2/01-Application-State/React-W2-04-STATE.md

 ##### VO

-If you look the top of our store.js page, you can see that our store is importing a counterReducer from a file inside the counter feature called counterSlice.
+We'll explore reducer functions in week 4, but for now, just notice that, at the top of our store.js page, you can see that our store is importing a counterReducer from a file inside the counter feature called counterSlice.

 ---